-Jim Knowles was added to the Blue Devil staff on December 28, 2009 and serves as the program’s Defensive Coordinator and inside linebackers coach.
-He was the head coach at Cornell for six seasons (2004-09) and a member of David Cutcliffe’s 2003 staff at Ole Miss.
+Jim Knowles joined the Blue Devil staff on December 28, 2009, and serves as the program’s Assistant Head Coach and Defensive Coordinator while coaching the linebackers.
+Knowles, who added the title of Assistant Head Coach following the 2017 season, was the head coach at Cornell for six seasons (2004-09) and a member of David Cutcliffe’s 2003 staff at Ole Miss.

 In 2013, Duke's defense included three first team All-ACC picks in linebacker Kelby Brown, Cash and cornerback Ross Cockrell, marking Duke's highest total of defensive first team selections since 1974.
 With 133 tackles on the year, linebacker Helton led the ACC in total stops while Cash finished second with 121.
 Brown was tops in the league in tackles per game (10.4) in conference play.

 Cockrell was selected by the Buffalo Bills in the fourth round of the 2014 NFL Draft.

 The Blue Devils recorded 26 takeaways in 2013 — the fourth-highest total in the ACC — and their average points allowed in the fourth quarter (4.64) ranked second in the conference, trailing only national champion Florida State.
 In addition, Duke won all four of its road ACC games by allowing an average of 19.5 points per contest in victories over North Carolina, Virginia, Virginia Tech and Wake Forest.